MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 While the agent does the bulk of work autonomously, it asks for user intervention when required for various steps to move through the process, such as:

 - Reviewing and confirming incoming email requests from customers.
-- Reviewing and confirming the sales quotes and orders (if an admin configured the Sales Order Agent to do so).
+- Reviewing and confirming the sales quotes and orders if an admin configured the Sales Order Agent to do so.
 - Reviewing outgoing emails created by the Sales Order Agent for the customer.
 - Providing assistance to the Sales Order Agent when it needs to get unblocked, for example to provide missing data.